-Experts in the field of men's hair trends, we captured five of our style ambassadors fresh out of the chair sporting their own new summer hairstyles and had each respective Murdock barber run through the cut, styling technique and essential products for achieving each look.
+Experts in the field of men's hair trends, we captured five of our style ambassadors fresh out of the chair sporting their own new summer hairstyles.
+We've had each respective Murdock barber run through the cut, styling technique and essential products for achieving each look.
 Take the following inspiration and use it to explore your very own personal style - it’s summer after all!
-And time to let your hair down (pardon the pun)...
+And time to let your hair down...

 Style: Textured Crop